OUR 2024–2025 SEASON

 November 1–24, 2024

 Calvino’s 1979 novel—frequently ranked among the “top 100 of all time”—follows a protagonist named Reader in his quest to read If on a winter’s night a traveler.
-Along the way, he encounters ten engaging novels and becomes enmeshed in a dizzying international conspiracy.
+Along the way, he and consummate book-lover Ludmilla encounter ten engaging novels and become enmeshed in a dizzying international conspiracy.
 This classic work of postmodern metafiction contains themes that still resonate: computer-generated texts, book banning— and the simple, singular pleasure of curling up with a good book.

 Sponsored by Holly Morris and Brock & Chantal McCaman